butterbot6283/Discord-MPC-Rich-Presence/README.md

 ### Discord Rich Presence
 Displays real-time playback status on your Discord profile.
 Shows the video title, current state (Playing/Paused/Idle), timestamps, a poster image, and an optional clickable TMDb link on the activity.

-### Smart Metadata (via FFprobe)
+### Video Title Detection (via FFprobe)
-Reads embedded tags directly from your video file using `ffprobe` with a 3-second timeout to prevent hangs.
-Extracts the title, TMDb ID, MAL ID, and release date when they are present.
-Falls back to filename parsing if metadata is unavailable.
+Reads the embedded `title` tag directly from your video file using `ffprobe` with a 3-second timeout to prevent hangs.
+That's the only thing pulled from video metadata — **TMDb/MAL IDs and release dates are never read from the video file itself**, only from `tmdb.txt`/`mal.txt` (see [Folder Metadata](#folder-metadata)) or `config.json`.
+Falls back to the filename as the title if no `title` tag is present.

 ### AutoPoster Pipeline (TMDb + Jikan)
-Automatically finds the correct poster through a multi-step lookup chain:
+Automatically finds the correct poster/show info through a lookup chain, in priority order:
-1. MAL ID → Jikan API
-2. TMDb ID from metadata or `tmdb.txt` → TMDb API
+1. `mal.txt` / `tmdb.txt` / `group.txt` in the video's folder → Jikan or TMDb API
-3. TMDb ID from `config.json` → TMDb API
+2. `mal_id` / `tmdb_id` in `config.json` → Jikan or TMDb API
-4. Filename search → TMDb API (TV or Movie, with auto-fallback between types)

-Results are cached locally in `rpc_cache.json` inside the video folder (or the project folder if the video folder is not writable).
+3. Filename search (cascade, see below) → TMDb API Results are cached locally in `rpc_cache.json` inside the video folder (or the project folder if the video folder is not writable).
 The cache is permanent unless you change the `dont` filter or the group ID — switching `autoPoster`, `romajiTitle`, or other visual settings does **not** bust the cache.

+### Cascade Filename Search
+When no ID is available anywhere, the script searches TMDb by filename using a multi-stage "cascade" so a single bad guess (wrong year, leftover season marker) doesn't fail the whole lookup:
+1. Try the cleaned title **with** the year parsed from the filename.
+2. If that fails, retry the same title **without** the year — a year in the filename is only used to pick between multiple matches (e.g. a remake), never a hard requirement.
+So if the title is right but the year is off, you still get the correct result.
+3. If it still fails, retry both of the above on the opposite media type (TV ↔ Movie).
+4. If it *still* fails, strip season indicators (`S2`, `Season 2`, `Part 2`, `Cour 2`) from the title and repeat the cascade — handles files like `Fairy Tail S2 (2014)` where the show's TMDb entry only has the original season's air date.
+5. As a last resort, strip a trailing standalone number or roman numeral (`Sword Art Online II` → `Sword Art Online`) and repeat once more.
+Every retry is logged so you can see exactly which stage found (or failed to find) a match.

 ### Romaji Title
 When `romajiTitle` is enabled, the script prefers the Romaji transliteration fetched from TMDb's alternative titles (JP/Romaji or Transliteration type).
 Both the standard and Romaji titles are always saved to cache so toggling this setting takes effect instantly without a new API call.